TrevorZaple/twtherm/README.md

  Lots.

  It works but it's clunky.
  -Automate the scrape/dictionary/import function within the app itself instead of relying on system task scheduling.
  -Improve the overall look of the app; this uses Emotion for its css functions so it's pretty much just a matter of getting better at designing with Emotion.
  -Add a button beside each bubble that takes the user to the Twitter page for that trending topic, labelled something like "What is this?"
- -The header ("Today's forecast: ") is eventually going to have a line that changes depending on the overall sentiment of the ten topics.
-The R script currently collects this information but I've been trying to change the state.line on an if/else basis in React and haven't managed to quite get it down.
+ ~~The header ("Today's forecast: ") is eventually going to have a line that changes depending on the overall sentiment of the ten topics.
+The R script currently collects this information but I've been trying to change the state.line on an if/else basis in React and haven't managed to quite get it down.~~
+-The header now displays a sun or a storm depending on the overall sentiment of the trending topics.
+Eventually these little logos will be something better, right now they're just clipart.